 Best Time to Visit Australia

 When planning a trip anywhere, we always consider what the weather is going to be like because we need to know what to pack beforehand and what to wear when we are at our destination.
-In the case of Australia the climate can vary enormously, and therefore there are a few things to consider when deciding when the best time to visit Australia for you.
+In the case of Australia, the climate can vary enormously, and therefore there are a few things to consider when deciding when the best time to visit Australia is for you.
 The first thing to remember is that the seasons are reversed.
 This is a big plus for those of us who live in a cold winter climate.
 December to February is summer.
 March to May is fall.
 June to August is winter and September to November is spring.

 If we travel to the South Pacific, we can escape winter and be assured of warm weather.
 Did you know that Australia overall has the lowest rainfall of all the populated continents?
-Even if you travel to Australia in their winter, for the most part, the climate is relatively mild.
+Even if you travel to Australia in the winter, for the most part, the climate is relatively mild.
 However, as I say, there is a wide variety of climates Downunder, so let’s look at some of the more popular destinations and determine the general weather patterns.

 NOTE – All quoted temperatures are daytime average highs unless otherwise stated and can vary.